What Is Stiff Big Toe, Big Toe Joint Arthritis, Hallux Rigidus?

 Generally, X-rays of your feet and a physical exam are the only tests required.
-Dr. Manson completes X-rays and the exam in-office during your diagnostic appointment.
+Dr. Manson completes the X-rays and the exam in-office during your diagnostic appointment.
 By supporting the muscular imbalance of the foot, we may be able to slow the progression of the Hallux Rigidus deformity.
 Custom orthotics are used to reduce pain and slow or stop the progression of the bunion deformity.
-Orthotics will not correct the Hallux Rigidus, but can help reduce your pain and help get you back to the activities you’re missing out on.
+Orthotics will not correct the Hallux Rigidus, but they can help reduce your pain and get you back to the activities you’re missing out on.

 Is There A Non-Surgical Treatment Approach?

 If your Hallux Rigidus is not painful or you catch it early in its development, a non-surgical or conservative treatment plan may be effective.
-This usually includes good supportive shoes with the addition of custom orthotics – a custom made arch support worn in your shoes.
-The orthotics will provide support to the structures of the foot (bones, muscles, and ligaments) and will balance your feet while walking.
+This usually includes supportive shoes with the addition of custom orthotics – a custom-made arch support worn in your shoes.
+The orthotics will provide support to the structures of the foot (bones, muscles, and ligaments) and balance your feet while walking.
 Specific adjustments are made to the custom orthotics when treating hallux rigidus based on the severity of the condition.

 OIFC Hallux Rigidus Surgery

 No visible scar from the top of foot

 Walking on foot in a surgical shoe from day 1

 No cast or crutches required

 Most people back in regular shoes at 2-3 weeks

 Hallux Rigidus Surgery